 - N4LMC 442.650, Coverage for Chattanooga and south from atop Lookout Mountain

-- W4PL 442.725, Coverage for Chattanooga and north from atop Signal Mountain
+- N4LMC 442.725, Coverage for Chattanooga and north from atop Signal Mountain

-The N4LMC 442.650 system located atop Lookout Mountain and the W4PL 442.725 system atop Signal Mountain cover Chattanooga and surrounding areas very well.
-Both systems are “homed” to America Link, but feel free to change to any room of your liking.
+Both systems are “homed” to Alabama Link, but feel free to change to any room of your liking.
 As with any repeater system, be polite and make sure no one is using the current room… then enjoy!
-Just please be as polite when you leave and return the system to America Link (21080) when you’re finished.
+Please be just as polite when you leave and return the system to Alabama Link (28933) when you’re finished.
 Wires-X room info is below.